lyndonoc/enver/README.md

 console.log(process.env.DATABASE_URL);
 ```

-You can use `enver` CLI to run this JavaScript application while reading environment variables from `.env` file:
+To read these environment variables, you can use enver CLI to run this JavaScript application while reading environment variables from the `.env.development` file:

 ```
 enver run .env.development node index.js